Battle-Ship-Linear-Relations/Battleship-V2/README.md

 Known Bugs:
-- the bot may be able to input slopes that never occur within the range of the game board
+- the botand user may be able to input slopes that never occur within the range of the game board